 In the course of our research into ACT performed with RIGS, we learned that these lymph node lymphocytes containing helper T-cells could be activated and expanded to treat patients afflicted with viral and autoimmune disease as well as oncology patients.
-We have seen promising efficacy of this technology demonstrated from six Phase 1 clinical trials covering the oncology, viral and autoimmune applications.
+We have seen promising efficacy of this technology demonstrated from six Phase I clinical trials covering the oncology, viral and autoimmune applications.

 In 2005, we formed a new subsidiary, Cira Bio, to explore the development of ACT.
 Neoprobe owns approximately 90% of the outstanding shares of Cira Bio with the remaining shares being held by the principals of a private holding company, Cira LLC.
+During the third quarter of 2007, Neoprobe entered into a Stock and Technology Option Agreement whereby Neoprobe gained the option to purchase the remaining 10% of Cira Bio for \$250,000 in the event that a successful financing was closed.
+The option expires on June 30, 2008.
+If exercised, Neoprobe would assume all technology rights held by Cira Bio's minority shareholders.
 In conjunction with the formation of Cira Bio, an amended technology license agreement also was executed with The Ohio State University, from whom both Neoprobe and Cira LLC had originally licensed or optioned the various cellular therapy technologies.
 As a result of the cross-license agreements, Cira Bio has the exclusive development and commercialization rights to three issued U.S. patents that cover the oncology and autoimmune applications of its technology.
 In addition, Cira Bio has exclusive licenses to several pending patent applications.

 In 2006, Cira Bio engaged the Battelle Memorial Institute to complete a technology and manufacturing process assessment of the cellular therapy approach.
 In addition, a scientific advisory group is being formed to develop a clinical and regulatory approach for the Cira Bio technology.
 Following the completion of these assessments and the formation of a commercialization strategy, Cira Bio intends to raise the necessary capital to move this technology platform forward.
-During the third quarter of 2007, Neoprobe entered into a Stock and Technology Option Agreement whereby Neoprobe gained the option to purchase the remaining 10% of Cira Bio for \$250,000 in the event that a successful financing was closed.
-The option expires on June 30, 2008.
-If exercised, Neoprobe would assume all technology rights held by Cira Bio's minority shareholders.
+In August 2007 we entered into an option agreement whereby Neoprobe can purchase the remaining 10% interest in Cira Bio from Cira LLC for \$250,000 in connection with the successful completion of a financing transaction by Cira Bio.
+The option agreement expires June 30, 2008.
 In the first quarter of 2008, we entered into discussions with an investment banking firm to help us gauge the interest of potential investment in the ACT technology.
 However, we do not know if we will be successful in obtaining additional funding on terms acceptable to us, or at all.